aykit/MyOwnNotes/README.rst

 I can't connect via SSL.
 How do I add (self-signed) certificates?
 -----------------------------------------------------------------
 Use the android Security Settings to add self-signed certificates.
 Open your Settings, browse to Security and add them there.
-You can find more information on this feature at `google dev`_.
+You can find more information on our `My Own Notes Website`_ and at `google dev`_.

 If you still need help, feel free to `contact us`_.
 Please be aware that this mailadress changes as we want to keep spam to a minimum and that it may take a while for us to help out.